vvk130/backend-fullstack-course/instructions.md

-## About application
+## About the application

 Game application where you can buy horses and alpacas and sell them

-Net backend: uses FluentValidation, Generic Controller, for deleting, adding, editing Items and fetching paginated list7 Animal baseclass for Alpaca and Horse
+Net backend: uses FluentValidation, Generic Controller, for deleting, adding, editing Items and fetching paginated list Animal baseclass for Alpaca and Horse

 ## 1 Register and log in
 Start by going to the homepage, register and then log in.
 You need a strong password and unique username.
 (There was a problem with the net login endpoints, so basically it just creates a user for you.)